Introduction to Digital Photography Night Class

 Please note, classes are offered on the basis that enrolment is for the full course.

 All classes are held in the Photography Studio at the Dunedin School of Art.
 Go to the main entrance of the Dunedin School of Art at 19 Riego St (off the Anzac Avenue end of Albany St).
 The Photography Studio is on the first floor, halfway along the main corridor.

 Is my camera suitable for the course?

-There are three types of camera that are suitable for this course:
+The types of camera that are suitable for this course are: